svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 second round of `ARG_LIST` continuation is initiated in the same way as it was first done in the evaluation function.

+So, The point of implementing the evaluator in this convoluted way using continuation passing style.
+As I understand it (and what experiments seems to show) is that with this evaluator It is possible to evaluate tail-recursive functions such that it does not result in memory usage that grows with each recursive call.
+One thing I want to be able to run on the microcontrollers are infinite loops.
+In lispBM I would express such a function as a tail-recursion and it should be possible to run in indefinitely.
+I think another option would be to transform the program itself (the program to evaluate) into what is called continuation passing style.
+Then an evaluator for that continuation passing style program could be written in a way that has the same property.
+I think there are some cases in the evaluator where one has to be very careful with in what order things are done to fall into the growing stack problem.
+Also, I have no strong argument that this evaluator is currently totally correct.
+It does seem to run quite well though!

 I hope this gives a taste of how the CPS evaluator works.
 If you have insights or questions please contact me.